tdgunes/pi443mhz/README.md

 ## Requirements

 - Raspberry Pi 3A+
-- gpio 2.52 (Install the supplied version)
+- gpio 2.52 (Install the supplied version by `sudo dpkg -i wiringpi-latest.deb `)
   - Double check the version by:
      - `gpio -v`
      - `gpio readall`